data-solution-automation-engine/DIRECT/DIRECT_Documentation/DIRECT_documentation.md

 This document references all other architectural documents because the metadata model is an integral part of a fully implemented system.
 For functionality such as rollback and recovery information about the individual ETL processes including the related layers and areas as defined in the Outline Architecture are retrieved from the OMD repository.

-The objective of the OMD Framework is to provide a structured approach to describing and recording ETL processes that can be made up of many separate components.
+The objective of the DIRECT Framework is to provide a structured approach to describing and recording ETL processes that can be made up of many separate components.
 This is to be done in such a way that they can be represented and managed as a coherent system.

 # Overview
 This metadata model document covers the design and specifications for the Operational Metadata Repository (OMD).
 The documentation also includes the available (logical) scripted components for controlled execution of ETL within the Enterprise Data Warehouse.
 OMD covers a broad variety of process information, including (but not limited to):